 The 145.310 MHz repeater on Mt.
 Thorodin serves as the control for the system.
 When you hear the proceed tones or the repeater ID, they come from the Mt.
 Thorodin repeater site which is IP linked to Salida, Cheyenne Mountain, and the Thorodin Mountain Receiver Voter system.
 The Colorado Connection uses some GE Mastr II on the western slope and GE Mastr III on the Eastern Slope.
-The GE Mastr II repeaters are being replaced with GE Master III and Kenwood TKR-780 or similar repeaters.
+The GE Mastr II repeaters are being replaced with GE Mastr III repeaters and Kenwood TKR-780 or similar repeaters.
 The connection also uses GE Custom MVP transceivers as link radios and these are being phased out and replaced with Kenwood UHF and VHF transcievers as well as significant amounts of ham-band microwave IP links along the Eastern Front Range.
 For lightning protection, we use Polyphaser products.
-Link Communications RLC-1, RLC-4, and RLC-5 controllers are used at a variety of sites, although several sites use an electro-mechanical link box with no solid state controller.
+Link Communications RLC-1, RLC-4, and RLC-5 and S-COM Controllers are used at a variety of sites, although several sites use an electro-mechanical link box with no solid state controller.
 As we improve our repeater sites with new equipment, we've used WACOM duplexers.
 Improvements are still needed at many of the sites to upgrade to Wacom products.
 We use many different antenna products.
 Cushcraft, Comet, Diamond, and commercial antennas are used at various repeater sites.
 (Of note, we don't endorse these companies and/or their products.
 We've included this information only to satisfy your curiosity.)